apache/pulsar-manager/README.md

 - Open your favorite browser and visit **http://localhost:7001**, you will see the login page of Casdoor.
 - Input `admin` and `123` to test login functionality is working fine.

-Then you can quickly implement a casdoor based login page in your own app with the following steps.
+Then you can quickly implement a casdoor based login page in your app with the following steps.

 #### step2.
 Configure Casdoor